Introduction

 Running the Binary

-The server is configured with command-line options.
-See
+The server is configured with command-line options or environment variables.

 The --listen